 As for spelling all these variations of the /oe/ sound, they are exposed to the spellings in a way the emphasizes the differences, and they become aware that when spelling the /or/ sound, they have several choices to consider, or put another way, they need to consciously notice the different spellings as they learn new words with /or/ sounds in them if they are to spell them correctly.
 Generally, this was not a problem when considering the /ar/ sound, as it is usually spelled simply "ar."

 Why is this relevant?
 Well, assuming you see the logic presented above and agree with it, one way to determine whether you should go with a particular phonics curriculum is to check quickly and see how words like part and cord are taught.
 If the curriculum instructs you to teach "ar" and "or" as digraphs, it is likely to be a more "kid-centered" curriculum than one that segments the spellings "ar" and "or" into two sounds each.
 While the second curriculum might be linguistically correct, the first is more likely to have been field tested and shown to work.

-Of interest, the two curricula on which the OnTrack Reading Phonics Program is based differ on this point.
+Of interest, two curricula that influenced the development of the OnTrack Reading Phonics Program differ on this point.
 Romalda Spalding, in The Writing Road to Reading, treats "ar" and "or" as digraphs, whereas Reading Reflex segments /ar/ and /or/ into two sounds each.
 Ms. Spalding made the better choice.

-If the above logic for treating the digraphs "ar" and "or" seems reasonable to you, consider investigating the OnTrack Reading Advanced Code Phonics Workbook.
-The workbook is a complete advanced code phonics program that incorporates each of these "Tidbits" and covers precisely the information your child will need to become proficient in phonics, including the most effective multisyllable decoding method you will find anywhere.
+If the above logic for treating the digraphs "ar" and "or" seems reasonable to you, consider using the OnTrack Reading Advanced Code Phonics Workbook if you're seeking a phonics program.
+The workbook is a complete advanced code phonics program that incorporates most of lessons and curriculum choices discussed on this site.
+It also covers precisely the information your child will need to become proficient in phonics, including the most effective multisyllable decoding method you will find anywhere.